labviewprime/LabVIEW-Tools/NI-845x I2C-SPI Programmer/README.md

 * **Saving VIs:** Always save VIs in the LabVIEW version specified or a newer one.
 Avoid down-saving unless absolutely necessary and tested.

 * **Separation of Compiled Code:** In LabVIEW project settings (`File > Project Properties > Project`), ensure "Separate compiled code from source file" is **unchecked** for easier Git management if you are not using a specific workflow that requires it.
 If it's checked, Git might not track changes to the diagram if only compiled code changed.
-Most modern advice leans towards keeping it separate for cleaner diffs, so choose what works for your team and be consistent. *
+Most modern advice leans towards keeping it separate for cleaner diffs, so choose what works for your team and be consistent.

-Edit: Modern best practice is often to **check** this (separate compiled code) to reduce binary changes when only data or settings change.
+* Note: Modern best practice is often to **check** this (separate compiled code) to reduce binary changes when only data or settings change.